How to Become a Natural Health Dietician: Career and Education Info

 Research the requirements to become a natural health dietician.
 Learn about the job description and read the step-by-step process to start a career in natural health dietetics.

-Be a Natural Health Dietician
+Should I Become a Natural Health Dietitian?

-Natural health dieticians develop balanced nutritional plans that consider all aspects of clients' lives, including their physical and emotional health.
-They assess and counsel their clients, develop meal plans, keep up on current research and often promote healthy nutrition in the community.
+Natural health dietitians develop balanced nutritional plans that consider all aspects of clients' lives, including their physical and emotional health.
+They assess and counsel their clients, develop meal plans, keep up on research and often promote healthy nutrition in the community.
 These professionals might be employed by healthcare facilities or be self-employed.
 Those who work on a freelance or contract basis may need to spend considerable time seeking new clients and might be required to work evenings and weekends in order to meet clients' scheduling needs.

 |Degree Field(s)||Dietetics, nutrition or related field|

-|Licensure and/or Certification||Licensure requirements vary by state, optional certification in holistic nutrition is available*|
+|Licensure and/or Certification||Licensure requirements vary by state; optional certification in holistic nutrition is available|

 |Experience||Internship or supervised training is typically part of a degree program|